damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 * [ ] Manager: Remove access to SalesForce.
 * [ ] Manager: Remove access to Recurly.
 * [ ] Manager: Remove access to Netsuite.
-* [ ] People Ops: Remove former team member from TriNet and payroll if applicable.
+* [ ] People Ops: Remove former team member from TriNet/Savvy and payroll if applicable.
+* [ ] People Ops: Remove former team member from BambooHR by termination their profile use the date mentioned int his offboarding issue as final date of employment.
+(Use voluntary when they left GitLab and unvoluntary when they have been fired.)
 * [ ] People Ops: Reach out to former team member to identify and retrieve any company supplies/equipment.
 See the [PeopleOps page](https://about.gitlab.com/people-operations/#returning-property) for further details on that process.